juliatan/ethereum-crowdcoin/README.md

 ### Add some helper methods to original contract

 - We want to minimise API calls made to our contract when displaying each campaign's details.
-To do this, create some helper methods to get the summary for a campaign in the original Campaign.sol contract.
+To do this, create some helper methods to get the summary for a campaign in the original `Campaign.sol` contract.
 - In the ethereum directory, run `node compile.js` then `node deploy.js`.
-Remember to address the env var for the new contract address.
+Remember to amnd the env var for the new contract address.
+- Create a new file in `/ethereum/campaign.js` and export a function that allows us to create a new campaign contract instance based on an address we pass in.

+### Display individual campaign data

+- In `pages/campaigns/[address].tsx`, we want to display the details of a campaign.
+We can use `getServerSideProps` to get the address from the URL, and pass that into our `createCampaignContractInstance()` function.
+This gives us back the summary, which we can then render on the page.

 ## Packages